DeepaSree16/Materials/source/Core_Docs/RepoLayout.rst

     * Hyphen
     * Artefact Code
     * Hyphen
-    * Two character Sequence Code - 13, 23, 33 etc. Mostly useful for
-      videos as there are multiple videos for a session.
+    * Two character Sequence Code with a hypen in between: 1-3, 2-3, 3-3 etc. Mostly useful for videos as there are multiple videos for a session.
 So will be 11 in all other cases.
 The first character is the sequence and the second identifies how many are there.